RIAEvangelist/node-parrot-drone/projects/common.md

 Triggered : on video recording start and video recording stop or after that the date/time of the drone changed.

-Example binding to listen for this event from the drone :
+Example binding to listen for the ` VideoRecordingTimestamp ` event from the drone :

 ```javascript